Victor-Freeze/DoV1_extract/README.md

+**The project is under development.
+Currently, the RPU files are corrupt**

 # Dolby Vision RPU Extractor

 An interactive, high-performance web tool and optimized C++ command-line utility for parsing Dolby Vision RPU (Reference Processing Unit) metadata from AV1 video streams.